UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

 - you are creating a new feature or part of a feature.

 One issue can comprise multiple smaller tasks, but it should specify a development process that has clear intended value to the project.
 Typically, an issue is processed by a single developer.

-To group issues that serve the development of one larger feature and are eventually intended to form a new release, we use milestones.
-Milestones are only created by the project maintainers.
-A milestone (upon success) always renders a new usable and mostly stable version of the software with added value compared to previous revisions.

-For feature issues, you should always reference the respective milestone.

 git Workflows
 -------------